bgoodr/arduino-mk-utils/README.md

 Example
 =======

-Example(s) are under the ./sketches subdirectory.
-The examples show a sketch Makefile that works just like the Arduino-Makefile sketch Makefiles (is a child Makefile), but of course with the addition of dependency management.
+Example(s) are under the ./examples subdirectory.
+The examples show a sketch Makefile that works just like the Arduino-Makefile sketch Makefiles (is a child Makefile), but of course with the addition of dependency management via including a arduino-mk-utils-bootstrap.mk helper file.
 You still have to set certain variables required by Arduino-Makefile such as MONITOR_PORT (see the [Finding the MONITOR_PORT](#Finding_the_MONITOR_PORT) section below for details).

-To compile, upload, and run a blink sketch:
+To compile, upload, and run a blink sketch (set ARD_MK_UTILS_DIR to the directory where you downloaded this package into):

     cd sketches/blink
     ARD_MK_UTILS_DIR=$HOME/bgoodr/arduino-mk-utils make